 This list is a small selection of the books on American history available in the Special Collections.
 The list is arranged chronologically roughly following the time periods used in the Library's catalog.
 Each entry gives author, title, publication data and call mark.
 You may scroll down to see the entire list, or click on any time period to jump to that section of the list.
-For a similar list arranged by subject, click here.

 - Period of European discovery and initial exploration